|Title:||Head Men's Basketball Coach|

 Hardin entered the coaching ranks as a student assistant with the Golden Eagles of Tennessee Tech.
 While at Tennessee Tech, Hardin was part of back-to-back Ohio Valley Conference championship squads and a quarterfinal finish in the NIT.
 The Golden Eagles posted a 47-16 overall record and a 28-4 mark in the OVC.

-Hardin is following in the footsteps of his father, Tony Hardin, who has been a high school coach in Tennessee for over 30 years.
+Hardin is following in the footsteps of his father, Tony Hardin, a former high school coach in Tennessee for over 30 years.
 Prior to Tennessee Tech, Hardin served as an assistant coach with his father, who owns a career record of 520-290.

 Hardin is married to the former Tanika Andrews, a teacher in Bristol, Tenn.
-They are the proud parents of Lyla Gail Hardin and reside in Elizabethton.
+They are the proud parents of Lyla Gail Hardin and Campbell Steven Hardin.
+The Hardin family resides in Elizabethton, Tenn.

 |Title:||Assistant Men's Basketball Coach|

-Brandon Rosser is in his first season as the assistant men’s basketball coach at Lees-McRae College.
+Keith 'Mister' Jennings enters his first season as assistant men's basketball coach at Lees-McRae.

 |Title:||Assistant Men's Basketball Coach|